Concrete vs. Modular Tile Courts: Which Is Better for Fort Worth Homeowners?

 Durability and Longevity

 Concrete courts are built for permanence.
 A properly poured slab can last decades with minimal structural issues.
 Surface coatings may need refreshing, but the base itself remains solid.
-Explore How Fort Worth Concrete Experts Build Strong Foundations That Last if you what to learn how experts create a strong base.
+Explore how experts build strong foundations if you want to learn how experts create a strong base.

 Modular tile courts typically have a shorter lifespan.
 While individual tiles can be replaced, the system depends on consistent locking strength and uniform support.
 We have seen tile courts begin to shift, separate, or feel uneven within a few years when installed over imperfect bases.